Hello, in this post we are going to discuss the different types of allowances in the salary slip of an employee.

 - Dearness Allowance (DA): DA is provided to compensate for the inflation impact on the employee during his/her employment period.
 It is based on the cost of living.
 Dearness allowance is usually revised twice in a year, first in January and then in July.
 So it is taxable under ITA.

 - City Compensation Allowance(CCA): It is for the employee to meet his/her high costs of living in a metropolitan / Tier-1 city like Delhi, Mumbai or Bangalore.CCA is also applicable for Tier-2 city employees and it changes from one city to another.
-The employer doesn’t need to provide CCA as it is taxable if the amount is above Rs.900.
+The employer need not provide CCA as it is taxable if the amount is above Rs.900.

 - Entertainment Allowance: It is given to the employees for expenses like the meal, beverages, hotels, etc. for the business clients of the company.
 Government employees can claim the exemption u/s 16(ii) for it but not non-government employees.